 - 1. Roll Call - 2.
 Public Comment Period (1Speakers will fill out a card and submit it to the District Manager prior to the beginning of the meeting) - 3.
 Approval of Minutes of the January 5, 2021 Board of Supervisors Meeting - 4.
 Consideration of Resolution 2021-07 Adopting a Policy for the District Regarding Parking and Towing - 5.
 Consideration of Property Towing and Impound Agreement with 813 Towing Service, LLC - 6.
 Presentation of Supplemental Engineer's Report for Phases 7 and 8 - 7.
-Presentation of Master Assessment Methodology (to be provided under separate cover)
+Presentation of Master Assessment Methodology - 8.
+Consideration of Resolution 2021-08 Declaring Special Assessments